How to Get Rid of Rats in Attic, Walls & House?

 ◉ Cleaning droppings the wrong way can spread germs—always spray first, wipe after, and never dry sweep or vacuum.

-How to Know if You Have Rodents in Your Attic, Walls or Home
+How to Know if You Have Rats in the Attic, Walls or House

 Rodents don’t usually show themselves right away.
 Most of the time, you notice the “evidence” first, sounds at night, weird smells, or little messes that keep showing up in the same spots.